aSlunk/ConvTriple/README.md

 - `TRIPLE_VERIFY`: if enabled - Verifies correctness of the triples
 - `TRIPLE_COLOR`: if enabled - Uses ANSI color codes for colored logs
 - `TRIPLE_ZERO`: if enabled - Allows tensors to be zero (can be insecure)
+- `TRIPLE_GPU`: if enabled - Uses Troy-Nova for Convolutions

 Formatting:
 ```sh